Instant Pot Mexican Rice with Corn and Black Beans

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

-If you love Mexican food, likely Mexican Rice is a staple.
-Along with beans, corn, tortillas, and guacamole!
-This Mexican Rice is a standby favorite, with easy ingredients, convenient and simple in the Instant Pot — and hands down, one of my favorite Mexican Rice recipes… ever!
+If you love Mexican food, Mexican Rice is likely a staple—along with beans, corn, tortillas, and guacamole!
+This Mexican Rice is a standby favorite, with easy ingredients, convenient and simple in the Instant Pot, and hands down, one of my favorite Mexican Rice recipes ever!

 The Secret Ingredient